 - Complete an Institutional Review Board application, if working with human subjects; submit an existing Institutional Animal Care and Use Committee protocol number, if working with animal subjects;

-- Participate in the Inquiry at UST poster session following the semester of research;
+- Participate in the Inquiry poster session following the semester of research;

 - Complete a final paper/project and submission of the paper to the Undergraduate Research Opportunities Program by the posted deadline; and